CTSRD-CHERI/device-model/README.md

 # device-model

-This application emulates various devices on CHERI platform.
+This application emulates various peripherals on CHERI platform:
+⋅⋅* Altera Modular Scatter-Gather DMA engine (mSGDMA) ⋅⋅* ARM Generic ECAM PCI-controller
+⋅⋅* Intel E1000 ethernet device
+⋅⋅* AHCI controller and memory-backed Serial ATA device

 CHERI CPU used by this application is synthesized on Altera FPGA and prototyped on Altera DE4 board.